 To understand why games that seem to reward people unfairly are so addictive, you need to understand something called intermittent variable rewards.

 Intermittent variable rewards are forms of positive stimuli that aren't easily predictable.
-Because these rewards aren't predictable people perceive these rewards as scarce resources that are instinctually worth pursuing.
+Because these rewards aren't predictable people instinctually perceive these rewards as scarce resources that are worth pursuing.

 Khan Academy seemed like a perfect candidate.
-It had a positive mission, a large following, and needed to boost user engagement to ensure that students succeeded.
+It had a positive mission, a large following, and needed to boost user engagement to ensure students succeeded.

 I posted on Khan Academy’s Google group forum and explained to developers how Halo 2’s reward system created such high levels of engagement and how a reward system might work and be applied for Khan Academy to foster student engagement.